I know I haven't written about my impressions of St. Petersburg yet.

 I live in the old part of the city, just beyond the walls of the

-monastery, which guide me to the metro every morning and quietly remind
+monastery, which guides me to the metro every morning and quietly reminds

 me of the power the Orthodox Church once held here.
 It is easy to forget